ryanrdetzel/-react-vite-cloudflare-/README.md

 You need a Cloudflare account and wrangler must be logged in

-Edit the project name in the wrangler.toml file first
+Edit the project name in the wrangler.toml file first Make sure the vars section is filled out correctly.
+After you deploy the backend you'll need the correct API url in production env

 ```
 npx vite build